-- d.
-Based on what you learned from the reading and your small group peer discussion, identify 3 recommendations to guide group practice with the population or group of interest.
+- b.
+Briefly summarize and critically analyze the article using annotated bibliography style (structure for annotations will be provided on D2L). - c.
+Identify 3 recommendations to guide group practice with the population or group of interest.
 Please consider intersectionality and how the characteristics and experiences of the population may be influenced by intersecting identities.
 For example, planning groups for older adults will necessarily involve considering how age intersects with other identities, including older adults' mental and physical health, income etc. Your recommendations should be meaningfully related to practice literature.
-You can also include a recommendation based on your own practice experience that is supported by literature. - e.
-Capture your 3 recommendations for group practice with the population in an infographic or poster (a PDF PPT slide is acceptable, or you can use Canva or a similar tool) that you can share with the class.
-The reference/s should be included on the poster or infographic.
+You can also include a recommendation based on your own practice experience that is supported by literature. - d.
+Capture a brief summary of the population and your 3 recommendations for group practice with the population in an infographic or poster (a PDF PPT slide is acceptable, or you can use Canva or a similar tool) that you can share with the class.
+The reference/s should be included on the poster or infographic. - e.
+Prepare to share a summary of your article with a small group of colleagues during the designated class later in the term for this learning activity.
+Prepare 2 questions for discussion with your small group related to the specific population.